 Vienna Declaration and Action Plan: Overview

-The following briefing paper provides an overview of the Vienna Declaration and key actions agreed to at the First Meeting of States Parties to the Treaty on the Prohibition of Nuclear Weapons, in the Vienna Action Plan, adopted on 23 June 2022.
+The following briefing paper provides an overview of the Vienna Declaration and key actions (PDF) agreed to at the First Meeting of States Parties to the Treaty on the Prohibition of Nuclear Weapons, in the Vienna Action Plan, adopted on 23 June 2022.

 Download the briefing paper as a PDF here.